bromagosa/Snap4Arduino/README.md

     --platform=TARGET   Selects a platform.
 Accepts both generic platform names (all, mobile, desktop, desktop/gnu) and specific names (desktop/gnu/64).
+See --help=platform for details.

     --run               Builds and runs Snap4Arduino for the specified architecture.
-                        Only for desktop Gnu/Linux.
+                        Only for desktop GNU/Linux.

     --rerun             Runs the last built version of Snap4Arduino, if it exists.
-                        Only for desktop Gnu/Linux.
+                        Only for desktop GNU/Linux.

     --deploy=URL        Tries to deploy the build version(s) to a server.